 - First aid kit

-DO: Seal your home
+2. Seal your home

 Take the time to seal every point of your home.
 Seal entry points like vents or cable access points.
 Consider installing impact-resistant windows, and pre-install shutter hinges that let you mount shutters before you evacuate.
+Learn more about storm-proofing your house.

-DO: Clear your gutters
+3. Clear your gutters

 Remove debris from gutters to allow proper drainage during a storm.
 Make sure they’re free of leaves, pine cones and trash so heavy rains can flow through them freely.

-DO: Elevate your belongings
+4. Elevate your belongings

 Get everything you can off the floor and to higher ground, like a second level or high shelves.
 Hurricanes often cause flooding or water damage.
 To prepare, try to move your belongings off the floor Even moving items up to closet shelves can keep your belongings out of water.

-DON’T: Leave loose items outside
+5. Don’t leave loose items outside

 Make sure your patio furniture, grill, lawn mower, bikes and all other items that are stored outside are brought in.